 You can assemble any banana bunch configuration from a base mesh.
 Clone as many bananas as you need.
 Arrange them so that they achieve the desired appearance of the banana hand and fit the stems one close to another.
 Then, remove the adjacent polygons, attach banana in one model and weld the vertices with the required tolerance.
 Now you have a waterproof banana hand model, ready for subdivision of the surface.
 The smooth and displace modifiers will finish the job.

 If you do not want a texture repeating on your banana bunch or maybe you need an idealized render for some reason, you can use the cleaned diffuse textures versions.
-Both textures versions (ripe and cleaned) for banana peel and banana inside are included to the kit of this asset.
+Both textures versions (ripe and cleaned) for banana peel and banana soft edible inner part are included to the kit of this asset.

 Also, the ready to render out of the box SSS V-Ray materials are applied to the 3ds Max version of the banana 3d model.
 You can change the color of the banana to the desired one.
 All you need is to change a few procedural colors in materials and color correct the diffuse texture.
 All the textures are instances where possible, so this process will be pretty simple.